 A major update to Google reviews now prompts customers to select which positive or negative attributes apply to your towing company.
+The way these attributes show up, they can impact towing leads.

 While selecting attributes is not mandatory, it provides an easy way for customers to leave feedback other than strictly a star rating—giving towing leads more context and content from which to select a towing service.
 Was your company professional?
 Was your driver on time?
 Without typing, customers can quickly indicate these qualities with the touch of a thumb or click of a mouse.